isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 entities that may hold sensitive data or perform important public functions.
 I am pleased to update Members that public consultations on the amendments were completed in January.
-We plan to introduce the amendment Bill in Parliament next week and will share more details then.</p>
+We plan to introduce the amendment Bill in Parliament next month and will share more details then.</p>
 <p></p>
 </li>
 <li>